 This post may contain affiliate links.
 Please read our disclosure policy.

-Oat Lace Cookies Blue White China
+Oat Lace Cookies Blue White China.

 The sugar caramelizes while baking and combines with the oats to produce a magical flavor.
 I personally think they taste even better frozen!
-Make a batch of these lace cookies to serve with soft gingerbread cookies, crescent cookies, brown butter chocolate chip cookies and linzer cookies!
+Make a batch of these lace cookies to serve with soft gingerbread cookies, crescent cookies, pfeffernusse, brown butter chocolate chip cookies and linzer cookies!

 What are lace cookies?